NDACC Data Protocol for Data Users

 Download PDF

 It is the spirit and purpose of the NDACC to foster the broadest possible collaboration among interested scientists via quick access to NDACC data.
-Data in the NDACC archive are provided by individual NDACC Instrument Principal Investigators (NDACC PI) in cooperation with and under the guidelines and best practices of the Instrument Working Groups (IWGs).
-It is the NDACC PI’s responsibility to ensure data quality, and the data user’s responsibility to use the data correctly with appropriate attribution.
+Data in the NDACC archive are provided by individual NDACC Instrument Principal Investigators (NDACC PIs) in cooperation with and under the guidelines and best practices of the Instrument Working Groups (IWGs).
+It is the NDACC PI’s responsibility to ensure data quality, and the data user’s responsibility to use the data correctly with appropriate attribution, as defined below.

-NDACC data products are archived at the DHF and publicly available at latest one year after data acquisition.
+NDACC data products are archived at the DHF and publicly available and free of charge at the latest one year after data acquisition.
 Most NDACC PIs also allow public release of their NDACC data as soon as they are posted to the DHF, which is often earlier than one year after observation.

 Rapid Delivery